Income Protection Insurance For Contractors

 Age-banded premiums

 This type of cover amount rises as the policyholder gets older.
-It associates increased age with the higher likelihood of an older person making a claim.
-Age-banded premiums are cheap at the start and rise progressively over the policy duration.
+It associates increased age with a higher likelihood that an older person will make a claim.

 Indexation